nimeshsilva1997/JVM-Projects/springboot/Java/h2-restful-app/README.md

 # Getting Started

 ###About Project
-This project shows a simple simple Spring Boot RESTful application with H2 database created in Spring Boot.
+This project shows a simple Spring Boot RESTful application with H2 database created in Spring Boot.